Nikkei rises on late-session buying before German vote

 Facebook doubles its bereavement leave for employees

-Banks were among late-gaining shares, with Sumitomo Mitsui Financial Group (8316.T) and Mitsubishi UFJ Financial Group (8306.T) both adding 2 percent.
+Banks were among late-gaining shares, with Sumitomo Mitsui Financial Group and Mitsubishi UFJ Financial Group both adding 2 percent.

 A revolt within the government of German Chancellor Angela Merkel ahead of a vote to expand Europe's bailout fund on Thursday had spooked investors, but some have begun to factor in the possibility that the German vote will result in increasing the European Financial Stability Facility's ability to contain the debt woes.